bhoominn/retrofitx/README.md

 # retrofitx
-Call API in a very simple way with Kotlin Extensions
+- Call API in a very simple way with Kotlin Extensions
+- AndroidX

 ## GET Example
 ```